xavierblasco/RoboticaUVic-PR-week3/README.md

 - [Scikit Learn](http://scikit-learn.org/stable/) Is a simple and complete machine learning library for Python.
 - [OpenCV](http://opencv.org/) is the reference computer vision and image processing library, with comprehensive Python bindings.

 Besides these libraries, [IPython](http://ipython.org/) is recommended as an extended and more friendly interactive Python interpreter.
-It is also necessary to view the course notebooks.
+It is also necessary in order to view the course notebooks.

 In Ubuntu 14.04, all the required software can be installed with the following commands: